If your New Year’s resolution is to have a more financially secure future, you can start out on the right foot today with this $5 savings challenge.

 Know how to maximize your coupons

-Once you’ve gathered all your coupons, it’s time to figure out how to maximize them.
-Visit a site like CouponMom.com that breaks down the weekly sales by state and explains which coupon to use where and when for maximum savings.
+Sites like CouponMom.com break down the weekly sales by state and explain which coupons to use where and when for maximum savings.

 Shop with the right app